 - Rinse before use – Immediately before use, rinse the glass with cold water.
 This removes residue from the sanitizer.

-Although the process above is recommended, your local health code might require a different procedure.
+Although the processes above are recommended, your local health code might require a different procedure.

 Storage – Store clean glasses positioned in a way that allows maximum air circulation.
 Store glasses away from odors, smoke, grease, or dust.
 Chilled glasses should be stored in a separate refrigerator with no food products, which can transfer odors.
 Never store glasses in a freezer.